scoverage/scoverage-maven-plugin/README.md

 </project>
 ```

-The first method is better because once the property is defined it's value can be used in other places of the build file.
-For example in `scala-library` dependency version every Scala build should declare.
+The first method is better because once the property is defined its value can be used in other places of the build file.
+For example in the `scala-library` dependency version every Scala build should declare.

 ```xml
 <project>